pre-eth/adam/ALGORITHM.md

     CHFUNCTION is used for updating internal state using the output of the chaotic function

-    CHMANTISSA is for extracting the lower 32 bits of the chaotic value's binary representation.
+    CHMANT32 is for extracting the lower 32 bits of the chaotic value's binary representation.

     Must take the mod 7 of x because it will be the data->buff_idx member